3MFConsortium/spec_displacement/3MF Displacement Extension.md

 A \<disp2dgroup> element acts as a container for texture coordinate properties.
 The order of these elements forms an implicit 0-based index that is referenced by other elements, such as the \<object> and \<triangle> elements.
 It also specifies which image to use, via dispid.
 The referenced \<displacement2d> elements are described above in [2.1 Displacement2D](#21-displacement2d).

-The depth attribute define the displacement of the maximum displacement texture value range. the displacement value is computed by:
+The depth attribute defines the displacement of the maximum displacement texture value range.
+The displacement value is computed by:

-	displacement value = dispid * displacement texture value,
+	displacement value = depth * displacement texture value,

 where the displacement texture value is in the range [0, 1], and the displacement value is applied in the model unit resolution, as specified in the 3MF core specification ([3.4 Model](https://github.com/3MFConsortium/spec_core/blob/master/3MF%20Core%20Specification.md#34-model)).

-A positive displacement value especifies an extrusion of the original mesh and a negative displacement value especifies an erosion of the original mesh.
-(WORDING TBC)
+A positive displacement value especifies an outer extrusion of the original mesh and a negative displacement value especifies an inner extrusion of the original mesh.

 To avoid integer overflows, a texture coordinate group MUST contain less than 2^31 disp2dcoords.